Changissnz/nu_merchant_principal/README.md

 life experience to state this truth: to be an effective commander, one should practice an even-tempered conduct.
-Why question pride when pride can be a motivator for outcomes thoroughly fit by some self-interests?
+Why question pride when pride can be a motivator for outcomes thoroughly fit to some self-interests?
 The objective of accomplishing some task sometimes requires the kind of humiliating and unserious conduct that cannot be considered representative of pride by any standard.